-Tier three associations must have their accounts audited by an independent auditor.
-The audit report must be presented to members at the AGM.
-The auditor must be appropriately qualified and must be:
+Tier two associations must have their accounts reviewed by an independent accountant.
+The accountant must be:

-• a member (holding a public practice certificate) of CPA Australia or the Institute of Chartered Accountants in Australia; or
+• a member (holding a public practice certificate) of CPA Australia, or the Institute of Public Accountants, or the Institute of Chartered Accountants in Australia; or

 • someone approved by CAV.

-The auditor must also be independent, so the auditor must not be:
+The auditor must be independent, so the auditor must not be:

 • a member of a committee of the association;